bogiebro/sting/README.md

 will declare all definitions that follow as part of `top_module.inner_module`.
 The *namespace* stores all names in fully qualified form.

-### Showing Different Definitions with the Same Name

-It is possible for a single name to apply to multiple hashes.
+ **Showing different definitions with the same name**: It is possible for a single name to apply to multiple hashes.
 This can happen when update propagation is interrupted by a failing test case, or after a merge.
 In this case, the interface will add a different numeric suffix to each instance of the name.
 These names are not tracked in the *namespace*; they are added on the fly whenever this problem is encountered.

-### Removing a Definition from the Buffer

-If you want to remove a definition from the buffer without removing it from *view*, this will be done with a hot key or toolbar button.
+**Removing a Definition from the Buffer**: If you want to remove a definition from the buffer without removing it from *view*, this will be done with a hot key or toolbar button.

+**Documentation**: A separate window in the editor shows formatted docstrings for the function under the cursor.
+It also shows any pipe-statements (and associated outputs) in *view* that involve this function.
+The user can open as many documentation windows as they desire.
+Cursor movement will only affect the most recent window opened, so previously opened windows can act as a reference.